Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Toward standard timers in PBH binary systems

-In general, the standard timer requires two properties in the evolution of dynamical systems, we take the single parameter PBH binary system as an example in Fig.~\ref{fig:evolution_function}.
+In general, the standard timer requires two properties in the evolution of dynamical systems, we take the single parameter PBH binary system as an example to show that in Fig.~\ref{fig:evolution_function}.

 Typical properties in $da_\mathrm{i}/da$ are the flat constant part in the large major axis tail and the rapid evolution part in the small major axis tail.
-The flat constant part is the region where time evolution is negligible, the redshift can be extracted by comparing the redshifted and the initial probability distributions in this region.
-After obtaining the redshift, intrinsic evolution functions (solid lines) can recover from redshifted ones (dashed lines) in Fig.~\ref{fig:evolution_function}.
-The rapid evolution part describes the physical time evolution effectively changes the major axis of PBH binaries, then physical evolution time can be extracted in Eq.~\eqref{eq:log_distribution}.
+The flat constant part is the region where time evolution is negligible, the redshift can be extracted by comparing the redshifted and initial probability distributions in this region.
+After obtaining the redshift, intrinsic evolution functions (solid lines) can be recovered from redshifted ones (dashed lines) in Fig.~\ref{fig:evolution_function}.
+The rapid evolution part describes the physical time evolution effectively changing the major axis of PBH binaries, where physical evolution time can be extracted through Eq.~\eqref{eq:log_distribution}.
+In principle, redshift-time relation can be decoded from observed probability distributions, which indicates redshift and physical evolution time should be hidden in different parts of observed distribution, otherwise redshift-time degeneracy in observed distributions could cause the uncertainty in extracting redshift-time relation.
+Therefore, the statistical distribution of a standard timer candidate should include inactive evolution part for extracting redshift and rapid evolution part for extracting physical evolution time.

+In addition, an applicable standard timer should constrain redshift-time relation to the precision higher than the result from the $\Lambda$CDM model, namely, $\mathcal{O}(0.1)$, due to the Hubble parameter difference between early measurements \cite{Planck:2018vyg} and late measurements \cite{Riess:2021jrx}.
+The measurement uncertainty of the standard timer is mainly from the uncertainty of redshifted BH mass, which is around $\mathcal{O}(0.1)$ (see TABLE VI of \cite{LIGOScientific:2020ibl}), apply this uncertainty in the Kepler's third law, Eq.~\eqref{eq:solve_redshift} and \eqref{eq:log_distribution}, we can obtain the uncertainty of redshift-time relation from the standard timer is comparable with the $\Lambda$CDM result.
+With the better sensitivity of GW detectors, more GW waveform templates, and detailed studies and observations on PBH properties in the future, this potential standard timer would be improved to have higher precision and put strong constraints on the cosmic evolution.